 How Does a Bad Pillow Cause Headaches?

 There is nothing more annoying than a nagging headache in the morning.
-Literally nothing!
+Nothing!
 You fail to carry on your day the way you want and do not wish to lift a finger after that.
 There is no one reason we can put a pin on for a headache.
-But mostly headaches are a result of neck pain and muscle tension.
-There is a group of muscles that interact in the base of the neck, called suboccipital muscles, which directly links the nerve to the skull along with the center of the head and the eyes.
-Often due to poor alignment these muscles tense up and transfer pain to the head, resulting in severe headaches.
+But mostly, headaches are a result of neck pain and muscle tension.

-Pillows that are too high can cause the head and neck to round forward adding tension to the suboccipital neck muscles.
-Too much tension in these muscles may result in you waking up with a headache or developing a headache in the morning once you’ve gotten out of bed.
+Pillows that are too high can cause the head and neck to round forward, adding tension to the suboccipital neck muscles.
+Too much tension in these muscles may result in headaches, either waking up with them or developing them once you’ve gotten out of bed.

 How Can It Lead to Digestive and Breathing Problems?